-Our business and operating results are affected by the general factors affecting the global robotics industry, and in particular the global software robotics industry, including technology development and breakthroughs in areas such as AI and cloud computing, increases in per capita disposable income, as well as shortage of labor supply.
-Changes in any of these general factors could affect the demand for our products and services and our results of operations.
+Our business and operating results are affected by the general factors that affect the global robotics industry, particularly the software robotics industry.
+These factors include technological advancements such as AI and cloud computing, increases in per capita disposable income, as well as shortage of labor supply.
+Any changes in these general factors could potentially affect the demand for our products and services, consequently impacting our results of operations.

-While our business is influenced by factors affecting our industry generally, we believe our results of operations are more directly affected by the following specific factors:
+While we acknowledge that our business is subject to general influences, we believe that our results of operations are more directly affected by the following specific factors: